 The researchers announced that for the second time ever an HIV-carrying patient was declared cured, with no trace of infection in the blood 30 months after stopping traditional treatment.
 The patient underwent a specialized type of stem cell therapy.
 The result does not constitute a generalized cure, because the patient also had a type of lymphoma that allowed him to receive this experimental treatment.
 But it demonstrates a real breakthrough in medical science, looking forward to even more important confirmations.

 6 Niue has been named the first darkest sky nation in the world

 Good news also for the small nation of Niue in the South Pacific.
 It became the first country to be officially accredited as International Dark Sky Place.
-This recognition is conferred by the International Dark-Sky Association (IDA), a conservation nonprofit organization charged with preserving the naturally dark night environment, defending it from the intrusive disturbances of artificial light pollution.
+This recognition is conferred by the International Dark-Sky Association (IDA), a non-profit conservation organization charged with preserving the naturally dark night environment, defending it from the intrusive disturbances of artificial light pollution.
 Scientific research continuously investigates the negative effects of light pollution, on animals, plants or human health.
-This recognition underscores that the search for a truly dark night sky is more important than ever.
+This recognition underlines that the search for a truly dark night sky is more important than ever.

 7 We have found a clean method for hydrogen production 25 times more efficient